Tis The Season For Chocolate

 But too much chocolate can play a role in obesity and in some people may be related to headaches, especially migraines.
 If you have a risk for kidney stones, you may have to limit chocolate.
 And chocolate may interfere with some medications, check with your pharmacist.
 Always discuss any individual limitations of chocolate or precautions with your doctor.

 So, once again, moderation is the key.
 If you have no medical limitations, Include up to an ounce per day of dark chocolate, 70% cacao if possible.
+For common chocolate choices, the percentage is often not stated on the package.
+So, choose the dark chocolate option if it is available.
 Along with that daily chocolate fix, include at least 30 minutes of exercise and three to four servings each of fruits and vegetables.
 Practice this regimen every day for a healthy mood and a great boost of antioxidant protection.